All $2D$ generalised dilaton theories from $d\geq 4$ gravities: Discussion

 \section{Discussion}

-We have shown that all two-dimensional Horndeski theories can be constructed as the reduction on $2+(d+2)$ warped-product backgrounds of purely gravitational theories in $d\geq 4$ dimensions.
-This makes all onshell configurations for the two-dimensional metric and scalar field genuine gravitational vacuum solutions.
+We have shown that the generic two-dimensional Horndeski theories relevant for the description of $d$-dimensional black holes can arise from the reduction on $2+(d+2)$ warped-product backgrounds of purely gravitational theories in $d\geq 4$ dimensions.
+This makes the corresponding onshell configurations for the two-dimensional metric and scalar field genuine gravitational vacuum solutions.
 Our main motivation stems from the possibility of thereby reconstructing $d$-dimensional static spherically symmetric and asymptotically flat regular black-hole spacetimes satisfying $g_{tt}g_{rr} = -1$ as vacuum solutions of a $d$-dimensional gravitational theory.
 This applies to any such spacetime with an invertible dependence on the ADM mass regardless of the specific form of the inversion --- provided the gravitational action is allowed to depend non-polynomially on curvature and curvature-derivative invariants.
-The solution space of these here discovered extended $d\geq 4$ dimensional QTGs is profoundly greater than the one of polynomial CQTGs which exist only in $d\geq 5$ dimensions~\cite{Oliva:2010eb,Myers:2010jv,Dehghani:2011vu,Cisterna:2017umf,Bueno:2019ltp,Bueno:2019ycr, Bueno:2022res,Moreno:2023rfl,Bueno:2024dgm,Frolov:2024hhe,Bueno:2024zsx,Aguayo:2025xfi,Bueno:2025qjk,Bueno:2025tli,Frolov:2026rcm,Tsuda:2026xjc,Li:2026mam}, as well as the one of $d=4$ non-polynomial CQTGs discussed in~\cite{Borissova:2026wmn,Bueno:2025zaj,Konoplya:2026gim}.
+The solution space of these here discovered extended $d\geq 4$ dimensional QTGs is profoundly greater than the one of polynomial CQTGs which exist only in $d\geq 5$ dimensions, see~e.g.~the solutions and applications in~\cite{Oliva:2010eb,Myers:2010jv,Dehghani:2011vu,Cisterna:2017umf,Bueno:2019ltp,Bueno:2019ycr, Bueno:2022res,Moreno:2023rfl,Bueno:2024dgm,DiFilippo:2024mwm,Frolov:2024hhe,Bueno:2024zsx,Bueno:2024eig,Bueno:2025gjg,Aguayo:2025xfi,Hennigar:2025yqm,Bueno:2025qjk,Bueno:2025tli,Hao:2025utc,Frolov:2026rcm,Tsuda:2026xjc,Li:2026mam,PinedoSoto:2026hfm}, as well as the one of $d=4$ non-polynomial CQTGs discussed in, see~e.g.~\cite{Borissova:2026wmn,Bueno:2025zaj,Konoplya:2026gim,Lutfuoglu:2026gis,Dubinsky:2026wcv,Malik:2026laq}.
 In particular the metric function $f$ of static spherically symmetric solutions in this case is determined by an algebraic equation involving an arbitrary functional dependence on $f$ and $r$.
 Thereby regular black holes, which would generically require the coupling for instance to non-linear electrodynamic matter sources~\cite{Ayon-Beato:1998hmi,Ayon-Beato:1999qin,Ayon-Beato:1999kuh,Ayon-Beato:2000mjt,Bronnikov:2000vy,Dymnikova:2004zc,Bronnikov:2022ofk,Balart:2014cga,Fan:2016hvf,Rodrigues:2018bdc}, can be generated as vacuum solutions.
 One may therefore in an abstract sense view the gravitational theories proposed here as effective field theories obtained by integrating out such matter fields from a gravity-matter theory.\\